-Student tuition and fees are the second largest component of General Revenues, representing 20 percent of General Revenues in Fiscal Year 2023.
-Student tuition and fee revenue increased from \$1.003 billion in Fiscal Year 2022 to \$1.040 billion in Fiscal Year 2023.
+Student tuition and fees are the second largest component of General Revenues, representing 19 percent of General Revenues in Fiscal Year 2024.
+The portion of student tuition and fee revenue included in General Revenues represents approximately 89 percent of total tuition and fee revenue, and excludes student activities fees, U-Pass fees, student technology fees, building fees, and student loan funds.
+See "Table 4: General Revenues."
+The portion of student tuition and fee revenue included in General Revenues decreased slightly from \$1.040 billion in Fiscal Year 2023 to \$1.038 billion in Fiscal Year 2024.

 Student tuition is established by the Board of Regents within the tuition-setting authority delegated by the Legislature.
 Under current State law, the University retains authority to set tuition for graduate students and non-resident undergraduate students, but the Legislature limits increases in tuition for resident undergraduate students and defines eligibility for resident status.
-See "OTHER UNIVERSITY INFORMATION-State Appropriations and Tuition."
+See "OTHER UNIVERSITY INFORMATION-State Appropriations."
 Increases in student tuition are subject to Initiative 960, an initiative that requires legislative approval for any fee increase or new fees.
 See "CERTAIN INVESTMENT CONSIDERATIONS-State Legislation and Rulemaking, Initiatives and Referenda-Initiative 960."
 Student fees that are included in General Revenues include student fees that are unrestricted, and consist primarily of the operating fee.

 Annual increases in resident undergraduate tuition are limited by State law to no more than the rolling average annual percentage growth rate in the median hourly wage for Washington for the previous 14 years.
-The University increased resident undergraduate tuition by the full allowable amount (2.4 percent for 2022-2023 and 3.0 percent for 2023-2024), and increased non-resident tuition by the same percentages.
-Meanwhile, graduate program tuition rates increased between zero and 6.0 percent in each of those years, though tuition rates for most graduate and professional programs grew by the same 2.4 percent in 2022-2023 and 3.0 percent in 2023-2024.
+The University increased resident undergraduate tuition by the full allowable amount (3.0 percent for 2023-2024 and 3.0 percent for 2024-2025), and increased non-resident tuition by the same percentages.
+Meanwhile, graduate program tuition rates increased between zero and 6.0 percent in each of those years.
+The average tuition rates for most graduate and professional programs grew by 3.0 percent for 2023-2024 and 1.0-3.0 percent for 2024-2025.
 See also "CERTAIN INVESTMENT CONSIDERATIONS-State Legislation and Rulemaking, Initiatives and Referenda."